 6 Ways to Prepare Your Employees for the Busy Season

-Once you establish that there is a busy season, you should look at what you need to do to make sure your business and employees, are ready for it.
-You want to make sure your employees are not so overworked that they burn out during this season.
+Once you’re able to establish when that busy season is, you should look at what you need to do to make sure your business and employees are ready for it.
+Helping your team prepare for the busy times ahead can help reduce burnout, lessen turnover and keep your employees happy.

 Here are 6 ways you can help your employees prepare for the busy season:

-2. Have Inventory Ready.
+2. Have inventory ready.
 Make sure equipment has been tested and is in working order.
 Have all supplies on hand, based on the amount of business you expect from prior years or from work already booked.
-Don’t wait to be in the busy season and realize you don’t have enough items or find out that an essential piece of equipment is broken.
+Don’t wait until you’re in your busy season to realize you don’t have enough items or find out that an essential piece of equipment is broken.
 Check all of this ahead of time to keep yourself and your employees positive and stress-free.

-3. Establish a Schedule.
-You know what has and has not worked in the past.
-Learn from that.
-Put together a schedule for your employees that is fair to them, but also gets the work done in a timely manner for your customers.
-Let your employees know what this schedule is as much in advance as possible.
-If you have employees that have worked for you for multiple busy seasons, ask them for their input.
+3. Establish a schedule.
+Put together a schedule for your employees that’s not only fair to them but also gets the work done in a timely manner for your customers.
+Let your employees know what this schedule is as far in advance as possible.

-4. Make Sure Everyone Knows the Procedures.
-For full-time employees, the procedures may be the same from season to season or year to year, but it is still important to make sure everyone is on the same page.
-Now is the time for them to voice any concerns.
-If you bring in temporary employees to help with the busy season, you will need to review the procedures in detail with them.
-Let your full-time employees help with the training.
-It is easier to get their buy-in to the additional workload when they are more involved in the process.
+4. Communicate procedures.
+For full-time employees, the procedures may be the same from year to year, but it’s still important to make sure everyone is on the same page.
+If you bring in temporary employees to help with the busy season, you will need to review the procedures in detail with them as well.
+You could even ask your full-time, experienced employees to help with the training.

-5. Don’t Expect Constant Overtime.
+5. Don’t expect constant overtime.
 If pushed too hard, anyone can burn out.
-Don’t expect your employees to work 7 days a week for 10, 12 or more hours a day without a break.
-They have families and other commitments as well.
-Consider bringing in additional temporary workers that can split some of the shifts or work over the weekends, if necessary.
-By giving your employees a needed break, productivity will actually increase.
+Don’t expect your employees to work 7 days per week unless it’s asked for by the employee and is acceptable by law.
+If you’re understaffed, consider hiring temporary workers that can split shifts or work weekends.
+By giving employees a needed break, productivity will increase.

-6. Recognition.
-Everyone likes to be recognized for a job well-done.
+6. Recognize your team.
+Everyone likes to be recognized for a job well done.
 Did an employee sign a new client?
 Did someone identify a better process for your procedures?
-Maybe they worked diligently to make sure all of the jobs were done on time.
-Recognition and appreciation goes a long way.
-It could be a gift card to a coffee shop, a monetary sum, or a pizza party.
+Perhaps they worked diligently to make sure all of the jobs were done on time.
+Recognition goes a long way.
+Show your appreciation by offering employees gift cards to local establishments or by hosting a pizza party over lunch.
 Providing your employees with well-deserved recognition will keep them motivated and ready for whatever comes next.